-We know that top talent and diversity are essential to delivering audit quality.
+We are committed to and continue to build on our technical expertise and knowledge, recognising its fundamental role in delivering quality audits.
 Crowe provides a positive, inclusive work environment and fulfilling, rewarding careers for our people.
 We invest in programs designed to develop and retain highly trained, highly qualified auditors and to broaden the diversity of our teams.